sissbruecker/linkding/docs/API.md

 POST /api/bookmarks/
 ```

 Creates a new bookmark.
 Tags are simply assigned using their names.
+Including
+`is_archived: true` saves a bookmark directly to the archive.

 Example payload: